 - Masks are required in the building.
 Please bring a mask or one will be provided for you before entering.

-- Staff will be wearing a mask during open hours.
+- Staff will be wearing a mask at all times.

 - We have staggered float start times to reduce the number of people in the lobby.